‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 Ms Monika Puhazhendhi, a software designer, also joined the club in 2021 and says she became a regular as the meetings bring her a sense of comfort.

-The 31-year-old says: “This club works well for an introverted mindset, you can just read and not have to go out of your way to interact (with others).
+The 31-year-old says: “This club works well for an introverted mindset.
+You can just read and not have to go out of your way to interact (with others).”

-“There’s also this feeling of comfort here for me, because I think everybody here is like this...most people seem to get the same amount of comfort from reading silently in this shared space.”
+“There’s also this feeling of comfort here for me, because I think everybody here is like this,” she adds.
+“Most people seem to get the same amount of comfort from reading silently in this shared space.”

 Ms Kodyat, who grew up in Indonesia, tells ST that she takes turns with her friends Ms Jennifer Tan and Ms Astrid Astuti to host the meetings, adding that the book club started with her and Ms Tan getting together on weekends to catch up on their reading.

 She says: “We are very busy with our life and our work.
-Most of the time when we reach home after work, we have no energy to read, and even if we do, there are a lot of distractions”.
+Most of the time when we reach home after work, we have no energy to read, and even if we do, there are a lot of distractions.”

-She and Ms Tan eventually decided to turn their meetings into a book club hosted at the Singapore Land Tower Starbucks outlet and registered it officially with the global Silent Book Club community in May 2022.
+She and Ms Tan eventually decided to turn their meetings into a book club hosted at the Singapore Land Tower Starbucks outlet, and registered it officially with the global Silent Book Club community in May 2022.

 The Silent Book Club movement has more than 500 chapters in 50 countries led by volunteers like Ms Kodyat.

-The Singapore chapter, which is available to join only through social media platform Meetup, now has 744 registered members with about five to eight regulars who show up consistently every month - a number that has been growing steadily.
+The Singapore chapter, which is available to join only through social media platform Meetup, now has 744 registered members, with five to eight regulars who show up consistently every month – a number that has been growing steadily.

 However, Ms Kodyat says she limits each session to only 12 participants and often has to waitlist interested parties due to space constraints.